DECODE: Domain-aware Continual Domain Expansion for Motion Prediction: Experiments

-The results highlight significant performance fluctuations in the $\texttt{oriMTR}$, which lacks any continual learning strategy.
-In contrast, the performance of the $\texttt{preMTR}$ remains static, as it does not engage in any continual learning.
-Notably, the generalized model’s performance, while stable, does not surpass that of $\texttt{oriMTR}$ when initially trained on a domain.
-A substantial increase in displacement errors is evident when transitioning from the RounD to the HighD domain, attributable to the distinct driving patterns of these domains.
-However, performance improves upon moving to the InD domain, reflecting the similarity in driving conditions between RounD and InD.
-Interestingly, the performance of $\texttt{ewcMTR}$ is significantly inferior to that of $\texttt{erMTR}$, which indicates that experience replay may be more effective than EWC in this context.
-Overall, the DECODE strategy demonstrates the most stable performance compared to other methods.
-It exhibits only a slight increase in errors during the initial learning phase of each domain and maintains relatively stable error rates thereafter.
 Table \ref{tab:table2} presents a comparison of the Average Error Rate (AER) and Forgetting Measure (FGT) for each strategy following the completion of the three-phase continual learning training.
 The results demonstrate that the proposed DECODE strategy outperforms all others in terms of AER, indicating its efficacy in adapting to new domains without significant performance loss.
 The pre-trained generalized model exhibits an effective forgetting rate of zero since it undergoes no further training; however, its AER is considerably higher than that of DECODE.
 This highlights the advantage of additional learning phases in developing specialized models that better accommodate new information.
 Notably, DECODE also shows the lowest forgetting rate among the strategies that involve active learning.
 The online EWC strategy underperforms, suggesting that the large number of parameters required for EWC may complicate effective learning and adaptation.

 Fig. \ref{fig:main results} illustrates the evolution of the minADE metric throughout the entire continual learning process.
 The graph reveals that minADE consistently decreases below the performance levels of the corresponding pre-trained generalized model after each learning phase transition.
 The shifts in color mark the progression into new learning phases, effectively showcasing the model’s adaptability and performance improvement as it is sequentially exposed to different domains.